Authorities order 100,000 evacuated in California wildfire

-Police Chief Michel Moore said mandatory evacuations encompassed about 100,000 people in over 20,000 homes.
+Police Chief Michel Moore said about 100,000 people in over 20,000 homes were ordered to evacuate.

 Fire Chief Ralph Terrazas said the fire had grown to more than 7 square miles (18 square kilometers) and at least 25 homes had been damaged.
-A middle-aged man who was near where the fire was burning went into cardiac arrest and died, the chief said, but he did not have details.
+A middle-aged man who was near the fire went into cardiac arrest and died, the chief said, but he did not have details.
+A death was also confirmed at an earlier wildfire east of Los Angeles.

 Terrazas said there were sustained winds of 20-25 mph (32-40 kph) with gusts over 50 mph (80 kph) and relative humidity levels had fallen as low as 3%.